lawalgren/ml-notes/notes.md

 ## Distributions

-Visualizing distributions in your data can show how your data is grouped or clustered over certain intervals.o
+Visualizing distributions in your data can show how your data is grouped or clustered over certain intervals.

 Histograms - put values into buckets or bins and determine a measurement (amount, frequency, duration, density, etc.)